Chemical Pesticides Building up in Frogs

 Tebuconazole was found in all of the samples except for one.
 Its detection frequency range from 30% to 60% of samples detected.

 The researchers noted that outside of DDE and diazinon this was the first time these pesticides have been found among frogs tissues in these regions.
-This of course indicates that these pesticides are being transported into these ponds through means not fully understood.
+This, of course, indicates that these pesticides are being transported into these ponds through means not fully understood.

 The researchers suggest that rainfall and wind are the primary means from which these pesticides are being transported from the agricultural fields into these pristine areas.
 The researchers also conducted research on the use of pesticides among farms that were upwind of these areas.
 There were several correlations between those upwind patterns and pesticides found among the frogs.
+Other research finds the herbicide Atrazine is linked to frogs’ sex changes.

 In their conclusion the researchers stated the unknowns involved in the negative health effects of this bioaccumulation of pesticides in frogs: